Website Marin Primary and Middle School

 - Ability to occasionally lift up to 50 lbs

-- Ability to work at desk and computer screen for extended periods of time
+- Ability to work at a desk and computer screen for extended periods of time

 - Ability to move oneself around the campus

 - Ability to drive to other locations for meetings, conferences, etc.